virajkhanna113/Restaurant-Reservation-Website-Project/README.md

 # Restaurant-Reservation-Website-Project
-A project website I created to make reservations for a restaurant.
+A project website I created to make reservations for a restaurant based on a website called 'OpenTable'.

 ## Languages used
 * JavaScript